kei500/rails_admin_enum_configurable/README.md

 end
 ```

 That's all!
 You can use enum in RailsAdmin.
-In the above, `User#status_enum` will create dynamically.
+In the above, `User#status_enum` will be created dynamically.

 ## Development